hilch/Pvi.py/docs/tutorial/simple2.md

 switch = Variable( task1, 'gMainLogic.cmd.switchOnOff' )
 ```

-Since we no HMI (human machine interface) for the coffee client the 'switch' is operated by the actual temperature.
+Since we've no HMI (human machine interface) for the coffee client the 'switch' is operated by script watching the actual temperature.
 For this we use a state machine running inside a callback function:

 ```